FDLE Home / Regions & Divisions / Protective Operations

-FDLE’s Protective Operations Section has been providing protective operations for the Governor and first family since 1973.
-Special agents in this detail routinely work holidays, nights and weekends and must maintain the confidentiality and trust of the Governor and first family.
-In addition to Protective Operations providing critical protection for the Governor and first family, they also provide protection for the Governor’s office, Governor’s mansion and grounds.
-The Protective Operations Section is also authorized to provide protection and transportation for visiting governors and other dignitaries when requested.
+FDLE’s Protective Services Division has provided protective services for the Governor and the First Family since 1973.
+Special Agents assigned to this detail routinely work holidays, nights, and weekends, and must maintain the highest levels of confidentiality and trust.
+In addition to providing critical protection for the Governor and the First Family, the Protective Services Division also safeguards the Governor’s Office, the Governor’s Mansion, and the surrounding grounds.
+The division is further authorized to provide protection and transportation for visiting governors and other dignitaries when requested.

-The POS submits an annual report to the Governor, Legislature, and Cabinet detailing all protective and transportation services costs incurred the preceding fiscal year.
+The Protective Services Division submits an annual report to the Governor, Legislature, and Cabinet detailing all protective and transportation costs incurred during the preceding fiscal year.

 Protective Operations Special Agent Employment